What are the most common causes of yellow diarrhea?

 Regarding the small intestine, a variety of intestinal diseases can cause chronic yellow diarrhea along with fever, bloody stools, and abdominal pain, just to name a few.
 If these symptoms are present, your doctor will likely perform a medical history and physical exam, a stool culture, or a colonoscopy.
 Blood tests can be used to determine if a patient is at risk for inflammatory bowel disease (IBD), ulcerative colitis, Crohn’s disease, and celiac disease.
 These illnesses are serious, and the severity of symptoms can be reduced by avoiding fatty foods, eliminating gluten, and identifying other contributing factors.

-See also What are the different causes of index finger pain?
+See also What are the most common causes of sudden nausea?

 Related Posts